 In the early 1970’s the interest in Bikram yoga started to gain momentum in the United States, particularly in LA, where the founder Bikram Choudhury had, and continues to have, many studios.

-Michelle, who remains one of the UK’s most respected yoga teachers, owns a chain of yoga studios in London, Fierce Grace, which hosts some of the best yoga teachers to accompany her own 20+ years of experience.
+Michelle, who remains one of the UK’s most respected yoga teachers, owns a chain of yoga studios in London, Fierce Grace.
+This studio hosts some of the best yoga teachers to accompany her own 20+ years of experience.

-Yoga in London has now risen to the point where there are thousands of yoga studios offering every type of traditional yoga, plus a whole range of yogas with a modern spin.
+Yoga in London has now risen to the point where there are thousands of yoga studios offering every type of traditional yoga.
+Plus, you will now be able to find a whole range of yogas with a modern spin.

-Whichever type of yoga suits your style and requirements, you will be joining the other tens of thousands of yogis in London who have embraced yoga into their weekly and daily routines.
+Whichever type of yoga suits your style and requirements, you will be joining tens of thousands of yogis in London who have embraced yoga into their weekly and daily routines.